aktin/cda-test-data-generator/README.md

-# CSV to CDA Processor
+# CDA Test Data Generator

-This project processes CSV files to generate CDA (Clinical Document Architecture) files.
-It reads configuration from a `config.toml` file, sets environment variables, and processes the data through several steps.
+This project generates synthetic CDA (Clinical Document Architecture) files.
+It reads an Excel file with the required variables and generates a CSV file with the specified number of rows.
+The CSV file is then transformed into CDA format using an XSLT file.

 ## Prerequisites